 The high-frequency resistance of wires is proportional to √ω, due to the skin effect, which we will discuss later.
 For now, the table gives R for f = ω/2π ≤ 1 kHz.
 We obtained R for the cables by adding the conductor and shield DC resistance per meter.
 In a vacuum, there is no heat-generating resistance to the movement of charges so R = 0.
 We are not confident that we can defend our assignation of R = 0 in water, but that's our best guess.
 Also in the table is the characteristic impedance of the medium.

-The parameter γ, is the wavenumber of the signal propagating down the transmission line.
+We use γ to denote the wavenumber of the signal propagating down the transmission line.
 We have γ = 2π/λ, where λ is the wavelength.
+(The letter k is also popular for denoting the wave number.)
 The parameter b is the attenuation constant, which defines how the amplitude of our sine wave decreases with distance along the line.
 In the case where R = 0, we would have b = 0 and γ = ω√(LC).
 With the complex exponential representation, our derivatives are simpler, as you can see below.

 Now we substitute the Derivatives of the General Solution (7) into the Transmission Line Equation (3).
 We compare the real and imaginary parts of the resulting identity and so obtain two equations in b and γ, which we solve for γ to obtain Equation 8.